randomhost/overviewer-config/README.md

   of the official one.

   **Note:** This directory must be readable and writable by the web server.

+* `.l10n_cache`
+  This directory holds localization assets retrieved from Mojang's servers by `bin/fetch-localizations.php`.

+  **Note:** This directory must be readable and writable by the PHP script.

 * `bin/overviever`
   This is a Bash script wrapper for `overviewer.py` which utilized Linux's `nice` command to modify